naga-k/github-issue-clustering/README.md

 ## Quick start
 1) Create env: `python -m venv .venv && source .venv/bin/activate && python -m pip install --upgrade pip`
-2) Install deps: `pip install -U sentence-transformers scikit-learn numpy requests python-dotenv pandas packaging google-genai`
+2) Install deps: `pip install -r requirements.txt`
 3) Put your data in `issues_raw.csv` with columns `title`, `body`, and optional `label`.
 4) Set `GOOGLE_API_KEY` in `.env` (or env var) to use Gemini embeddings; otherwise set `model_name` to a SentenceTransformer in the notebook.
 5) Open `issue_clustering.ipynb` and run the cells.